jubayerarefin/Laravel_Redis_Cache/README.md

 - It uses a custom Laravel LengthAwarePaginator for fetch only the rows for a single page at a time.
 - It uses a custom Blade directive to display the data in the view.
 - It has 2 filtering options and when the filtering combinations are changed, existing cache is cleared.
 Fresh data is fetched from the RDBMS and cached in Redis.
-- Queries to the RDBMS are under 250ms.
+- Queries to the RDBMS are under 250ms (most of the time way less than 200ms).

 # Installation
 - Assuming a database is already created in PostgreSQL and is running at 5432 port.